βοΈ Welcome back to Summer 2! βοΈ

-We hope you all had a lovely break and are ready for a fun and exciting half term ahead βοΈπ.
+We hope you all had a lovely break and are ready for another exciting and busy half term ahead ππ.

-πβοΈ PE will take place each Monday.
+πβοΈ PE will take place on Tuesdays.
 Please ensure all PE kits are clearly labelled π·οΈ and kept in school each week.

-Homework will continue to be sent home on Friday βοΈ.
+Homework will continue to be sent home on Fridays βοΈ.
 Please support your child in completing their work and return it to school by the following Wednesday π .

 Phonics videos linked to your child’s current learning have been shared via Class Dojo π».
-Please encourage your child to watch and practise these at home—just a few minutes each day can make a big difference πβ¨.
+Please encourage your child to access these and practise regularly at home πβ¨.

-We are looking forward to a wonderful half term full of discovery and learning! π
+We are looking forward to a fantastic final half term together! πβ¨

 Mrs Weilding and Mrs Brown π©π«π©π«